 During times of growth, funding is needed for expansion, perhaps new equipment to keep up with demand or the opening of a second location.
 Typically, expansion is something that is in the works for a while, and the small business owner has enough time in advance to apply for an SBA loan, which mitigates risk for the lender through government-backed guarantees so that borrowers will have an easier time securing capital.

 Many businesses, no matter how well run they are, run into periods of cash crunch.
 At such times, quick financing becomes essential to survival.
 While banks are the traditional source for financing needs, they don’t always react very quickly.

 In these cases, there are sources to get funds fast, and with little red tape.
-I business cash advance may be an option.
-Of course, the tradeoff for speed and convenience is higher interest rates that non-bank lenders typically apply.
+A business cash advance may be an option.
+Of course, the tradeoff for speed and convenience is higher cost of capital than traditional bank financing.
 Here are two common non-bank sources of quick cash:

 By selling open invoices to a factoring agency, a company can collect a portion of its outstanding total immediately.
 The difference between what the borrower receives and the invoice amount is the amount that the factoring company keeps.

 Once a business signs up for a factoring account, it can apply for cash at any time and have the funding within a day or two.
 Keep in mind that the factor rates for this type of financing is quite high.

 It’s a Catch-22, a small business owner can obtain financing when he or she is in a cash crunch.
 It comes quickly, and credit scores don’t matter as much to this type of funder.
 While the much needed injection of cash comes to help a business get through a rough spot, the repayment terms are high.
 It’s a type of funding that one does not want to use often because of the steep cost of capital.

 A Business Cash Advance or Merchant Cash Advance